Course description

 Week 4: Network Security Fundamentals

-Lesson 11: Introduction to Network Security
+Lesson 9: Network Security Fundamentals

 a.
 OSI model and TCP/IP stack review